-- All NIPEC laptops and Blackberry Smart Phones are encrypted, with the user only gaining access to the contents via a password; - All senior staff have been provided with USB memory sticks, which are also encrypted; - IT policies and procedures on the use of laptops and memory sticks are updated on an ongoing basis, as appropriate, and circulated to staff; - USB ports on PCs are closed off to unencrypted keys.
+- All NIPEC laptops and Blackberry Smart Phones are encrypted, with the user only gaining access to the contents via a password - All senior staff have been provided with USB memory sticks i.e. Iron Keys, which are also encrypted - IT policies and procedures on the use of laptops and memory sticks are updated on an ongoing basis, as appropriate, and circulated to staff - USB ports on PCs are closed off to unencrypted keys.